-(c) Shall actually cut the engine completely when operated.
+(d)lly cut the engine completely when operated.

-(d) No device shall be fitted to render the jack plug inoperative.

-(e) Control unit shall be within easy reach of the driver in his normal position.

-(f) Unit shall be attached securely to the boat structure.

-(g) All throttles must be operated by foot whether inboard or outboard.
-Throttles must be spring loaded to close at the engine and must function accordingly.
+- (e)No device shall be fitted to render the jack plug inoperative. - (f) Control unit shall be within easy reach of the driver in his normal position. - (g)Unit shall be attached securely to the boat structure. - (h)All throttles must be operated by foot whether inboard or outboard.
+Throttles must be spring loaded to close at the engine and must function accordingly. - (i) Throttle operation may be by wire of an approved type. - 5.13 Seats

-5.13 Seats